-C2: Non-obvious Vulnerability Configs.
-Vulnerability descriptions and reports often lack detailed information regarding the necessary configs that would ensure both the presence and user space accessibility of the vulnerability.
+necessary configs that would ensure both the presence and user space accessibility of the vulnerability.
 Analysts have to download the source code of a vulnerable version, then compile the kernel using default configs (make defconfig) and execute the PoC program to ascertain if it either crashes the system or triggers a Kernel Address SANitizer (KASAN) report.

 This approach is generally effective for vulnerabilities located in the kernel's core functionalities, which are usually enabled by default configs.
 However, for numerous vulnerabilities tied to nondefault functionalities or intricate subsystems, such as CVE-2021-22555, relying solely on default configs proves inadequate for their activation.
 A manual analytical approach is typically needed to identify additional required configs.
-Alternatively, a heuristic analysis of the vulnerable code is often used alongside an examination of the Kbuild [37] and Kconfig [36] mechanisms.
+Alternatively, a heuristic analysis of the vulnerable code is often used alongside an examination of the Kbuild [38] and Kconfig [37] mechanisms.
 Despite its monolithic nature, the kernel source code is hierarchically organized and developed modularly.
 The Kconfig and Kbuild systems work in tandem to tailor the kernel's functionalities and facilitate its build process.
 Statistically, the latest Linux kernel encompasses over 15,000 config items (CONFIG), the majority of which are instrumental in deciding whether to incorporate specific source code files and activate particular features.
 Typically, kernel vulnerabilities manifest at the code block level.
 Thus, pinpointing the essential configs for introducing a vulnerability entails selecting the relevant configs from these 15,000 items, ensuring the inclusion of files and code blocks associated with the vulnerability.
 Given the extensive number of items and their intricate interrelations, manually undertaking this task is notably labor-intensive.
-What's worse, some configs needed by the reproduction are determined by analyzing the PoC programs, which are not always readily available, particularly for vulnerabilities that have only recently been disclosed.
+What's worse, some configs needed for the reproduction are determined by analyzing the PoC programs, which are not always readily available, particularly for vulnerabilities that have only recently been disclosed.